 While it is totally doable if you really want to do it, it is going to hurt.

-It is really going to suck.
+At some points, it’s really going to suck.

 It’s a matter of when (and how often), not if.